 I should be able to keep myself pretty busy exploring Vermont for a while, learning about the people, places, nature, and history of this uniquely awesome state.
 I also hope to explore Montreal and Boston as soon as I can.
 Follow these adventures and more on my blog.

 In 2012, I moved into the world of STEM publishing, first as a Production Editor for two years and then as a Technology Support Specialist.
 In early 2017, I moved into a project management role for publishing technology.

 As a Production Editor, I coordinated content as it published online and in print for one major account.
 There was a lot of quality control, troubleshooting, deciphering XML, and coordinating corrections and resupplies with our composition team and hosting vendors.
 Working on the deliverables side of things, it made sense to go further into the technology behind it, so I became a Technology Support Specialist in January 2015.

 As a Technology Support Specialist, I managed the deliverables aspect for both new customer setups and smaller projects to change style, content types, or hosts for existing customers.
 Much of my time was spent researching and reconciling customer and vendor changes to ensure accurate deliverables, right down to the XML.
-There have been very few dull moments—I’ve been glued to my chair from 8:30 to 4:30 for the last two years, except for all the project meetings.
+There have been very few dull moments—I’ve been glued to my chair from 8:30 to 4:30 for the last few years, except for all the project meetings.